-A scaling group is a collection of CVM instances following the same rules and serving the same scenario.
-A scaling group defines attributes such as the maximum and minimum numbers of CVM instances, and its associated load balancer instances.
+A scaling group contains a collection of CVM instances that follow the same policies and have a shared purpose.
+Scaling groups define attributes such as the maximum and minimum numbers of CVM instances in the group and their associated CLB instances.

-Scaling configuration is a template for automatic creation of CVM.
-It contains image ID, CVM instance type, system disk/data disk types and capacities, key pair, security group, etc.
+A launch configuration is the template for the automatic creation of CVMs.
+It contains the image ID, CVM instance type, system disk/data disk types and capacities, key pair, security group, etc.